ArseniyVasilko/DissertationProject/README.md

    This command installs all dependencies specified in the `requirements.txt` file, such as `numpy`, `librosa`, or other audio-processing libraries, depending on the project's needs.

 ## Running the Software
-1. **Locate the Main Script**
-   The main entry point for the software is typically a Python script (e.g., `main.py` or another designated script).
-Check the project folder for the primary script or consult the project documentation for specifics.

-2. **Execute the Script**
+1. **Execute the Script**
-   Run the main script using Python:
+   Run the main script in the root using Python:
    ```bash
    python main.py
    ```